truxoft/dkim_policy/README.md

 #### Query DKIM signing policies of a domain

-This script was written to allow better exploting the possibilities of DKIM in Exim
+This script was written to allow better exploiting the possibilities of DKIM in Exim.

 In the version 4.88 of Exim, available in the time of writing this script, EXIM supports the DKIM standard for email authentication, which is very helpful in preventing spam, forgery, and abuse.
-However, the potential of DKIM is not fully exploited in Exim, because it only tests DKIM singatures present in the respective email message.
+However, the potential of DKIM is not fully exploited in Exim, because it only tests DKIM signatures present in the respective email message.
 It does not query the DNS at every sender to try finding out whether the domain owner requires all messages to be signed or not.
 It means, in stock Exim (as far as I could